Alan Patricof

 Alan Patricof (born 22 October 1934) is an American investor who founded the venture capital firm Alan Patricof Associates in 1969.
 For five years, starting in 2001, he stepped back from day-to-day management of his firm to foster entrepreneurship in the developing world.
 Patricof returned to found Greycroft in 2006, which by 2022 had $3 billion under management.
-He’s been a member of numerous boards and commissions in three Administrations.
+He's been a member of numerous boards and commissions in three Administrations.
 Patricof is now co-founder and chairman of Primetime Partners.

 Early life and education

-Patricof grew up on the Upper West Side of Manhattan, the son of Russian immigrants.
+Patricof grew up on the Upper West Side of Manhattan, New York City, the son of parents who had immigrated from Russia to the United States.
 His father was a stockbroker at a small firm.
+He is of Jewish descent.
 Patricof graduated from Horace Mann School for Boys in 1952.
 In 2003, he received its Distinguished Achievement Award.
-He began his career in media selling the Saturday Evening Post in the subway at the age of six.
 In 1955, he graduated from Ohio State University with a B.A. in finance.
 He went on to earn an M.B.A. from Columbia University in 1957 while working full-time as an analyst for an investment firm.